EOEPCA/deployment-guide/docs/prerequisites/minio.md

 # EOEPCA+ MinIO Deployment Guide

 MinIO is a high-performance object storage system that's compatible with the Amazon S3 API.
 In the EOEPCA+ ecosystem, MinIO can serve as the object storage backend for various services, including user workspaces, MLOps and other data storage needs.
-This does not preclude the possibility to configure an alternaive S3-compatible object storage solution.
+This does not preclude the possibility to configure an alternative S3-compatible object storage solution instead of MinIO.

-This guide provides instructions to deploy MinIO in your Kubernetes cluster.

 ---

 ## Introduction

 MinIO provides a scalable and high-performance object storage solution that's compatible with AWS S3 APIs.
 It's used within the EOEPCA+ platform to store and manage data securely.